 At LBPS, all students learn Indonesian as part of our weekly LOTE program.

 LBPS is a Stephanie Alexander Kitchen Garden School.
 Each week students have the opportunity to maintain the school’s vegetable garden and orchard, propagate new plants and cook a range of items in our well equipped kitchen area.

-Physical Education is provided by our class teachers, providing students with the chance to develop their gross motor skills, specific skills for different team sports and preparation for inter school sport events.
+Physical Education provides students with the chance to develop their fundamental motor skills, specific skills for different team sports and preparation for inter school sport events.

 Students participate in a weekly Visual or Performing Arts program, with many students receiving awards at the Swan Hill Regional Show in October.

 We are also serviced weekly by a staffed Mobile Reading van and fortnightly by the Swan Hill Regional Mobile library.